xPuls3/Pendorian-Elite-UI/README.md

 * Afterwards refresh Pendoria.

 ## Notice
-This script can be weird at times when used on Chrome, though easily fixed Puls3 doesn't use Chrome and as such doesn't notice them, remember to report any bugs you find!

-If you have any issues using Violentmonkey's 'check for updates' feature and have been using the script since it was on Greasyfork, then uninstall then reinstall directly from GitHub.

 A Lot of features are disabled by default, I suggest looking through them for settings you might like.

 Given that Puls3 is a tester, most features (without being given away) will be made compatible with this script before their release on the live server.

+If you have any issues using Violentmonkey's 'check for updates' feature and have been using the script since it was on Greasyfork, then uninstall then reinstall directly from GitHub.

 ## Support
 This script is was created for Firefox, not Chrome, Chrome support relies on users reporting errors.